 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
-Note: This does not apply to airport transit stops (no exit through immigration checkpoint) in risk countries.
-Note: Proof of YF vaccination is often required for travelers coming from nonrisk countries, despite Nigeria's published declaration to the contrary under the International Health Regulations.
+- Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
+This also applies to all airport transit stops (no exit through immigration checkpoint) in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.